 - On Lower Level 1 of Bostock Library, next to the Multimedia Project Studio

 Priority for space on the bulletin boards is given to the university community.
 Out-dated and duplicated notices will be removed.

 - Maintain the library as an attractive and uncluttered environment

 - Increase the effectiveness of notices and signs posted by library staff, which are intended assist and inform those who use our resources

 Duke University Libraries prohibit pets from library-controlled buildings, except service animals and on-duty police dogs.
 All animals must be attended and leashed at all times.
 Owners are responsible for proper disposal of their animals' waste.

-Can I smoke in the library?
+Can I smoke or vape in the library?